vzerkin/exfor-programs/README.md

-# EXFOR-Programs - codes for processing EXFOR files
+# EXFOR-Programs - processing EXFOR files
 by V.Zerkin for NRDC, 2025-07-30

 ## Content